pavel-prykhodko96/portfolio/README.md

 ## Portfolio
-Here are some projects and tasks to show some of my knowledge and skills.
+Here are some projects and tasks to show my programming skills.
-They were created for different goals: study, completion test task from companies, my own wish.
+They were created for different goals: study, completion test task for different companies, my own wish.

 #### Short descriptions of each, sorted by month and year of completion:
 * alien_invasion - the project (game), written on Python, September 2019